RobotLearning/traj-gen-and-tracking/README.md

 Extensions:
 - Metronome Learning: how to define cost function?
+Semi markov decision process?
 - Using quasi-Newton and system identification/ (recursive) least squares idea.
 - Can we compute one K for all smooth robot trajectories?
 - Can we couple the DMPs